mirsaeedi/software-tips/unit-test.md

 ## Code Coverage

-*  Many in our industry claim that any unit tests are better than none, but I disagree: a test suite can be a great asset, or it can be a great burden that contributes little.
+*  Many in our industry claim that any unit tests are better than none, but Steven Sanderson [disagrees](http://blog.stevensanderson.com/2009/08/24/writing-great-unit-tests-best-and-worst-practises/): a test suite can be a great asset, or it can be a great burden that contributes little.
 It depends on the quality of those tests, which seems to be determined by how well its developers have understood the goals and principles of unit testing.

 * Test coverage is of little use as a numeric statement of how good your tests are.
 It is not but a useful tool for finding untested parts of a codebase.

 * High coverage numbers are too easy to reach with low quality testing.
 Make a certain level of coverage a target, people will attain it.
-But it gaurantees nothing.
+But it guarantees nothing.

 * Certainly low coverage numbers, say below half, are a sign of trouble.
-But high numbers don't necessarily mean much, and lead to ignorance-promoting dashboards.
+But high numbers don't necessarily mean much.

 ## Non Determinism